Adrian Hardy Haworth: Family

 The younger son of Benjamin Haworth, of Haworth Hall and Anne Booth, he was educated at Hull Grammar School and by tutors who steered him towards a career in the law.
 After inheriting the family estate, he devoted all his time to natural history.

 He married three times, firstly in 1792 to Elizabeth Sidney Cumbrey (died 1803), secondly in 1805 to Amy Baines (died 1813), and lastly in 1819 to Elizabeth Maria Coombs, who survived him.
 By his first wife, he left children from whom descend the Haworth-Booths.

 Career

 In 1792 he settled in Little Chelsea, London, where he met William Jones (1750–1818) who was to have a great influence on him.
 He became a Fellow of the Linnean Society of London in 1798.
 His research work was aided by his use of the library and herbarium of his friend Sir Joseph Banks (1743–1820) and regular visits to the Royal Botanic Gardens, Kew.

+His Yorkshire estate is now represented by Haworth Hall, in Beverley Road, Hull.

 He was the author of Lepidoptera Britannica (1803–1828), the most authoritative work on British butterflies and moths until Henry Tibbats Stainton's Manual in 1857.
 He was also a carcinologist, specialising in shrimp.
 He is responsible for the names of several taxa, including: